 Dr. Kenneth M. Fine is an orthopaedic surgeon affiliated with Sibley Memorial Hospital, Shady Grove Adventist Hospital and George Washington University Hospital, where he serves as an assistant clinical professor of orthopaedics for the University.
-Dr. Fine is board certified in orthopaedic surgery and sports medicine by the American Board of Orthopaedic Surgery.
 He practices out of The Orthopaedic Center, located in Rockville, Maryland and Washington, D.C.
 Dr. Fine is currently the team physician and medical director of D.C.
 United professional soccer team, as well as a consultant in pediatric and adolescent sports medicine at Children’s National Medical Center.

 Dr. Fine was among the first group of surgeons in the country to become subspecialty certified in orthopaedic sports medicine.
 He has an expertise in arthroscopy of the knee, shoulder, hip, elbow and ankle; cartilage disorders; concussions in sports; and treating the patella.